 The Pontypool Union workhouse was built in 1837 on the north side of Coedygric Road at Griffithstown to the south of Pontypool.
 The Poor Law Commissioners authorised and expenditure of £3,000 on construction of the building which was to accommodate 100 inmates (later increased to almost 200).
 Its location and layout are shown on the 1882 map below:

-The workhouse had an entrance driveway at the east of the main buildings.
+The workhouse, designed by George Wilkinson, had an entrance driveway at the east of the main buildings.
 To the rear of the entrance block, the main building followed the popular cruciform layout.
 A front block at the east led to a central hub from which radiated wings for the various classes of inmate.
 The western range of the may building may have contained the original infirmary.

 In 1899-1900, the workhouse was substantially enlarged with a major redevelopment of the main block at the south-east of the site.